DittoGod/Melisandre/README.md

 Melisandre is a futuristic UI for the lovely virtual assistant [Melissa](https://github.com/Melissa-AI/Melissa-Core/).
 Melisandre uses Google Chrome's speech-to-text engine (works only with Chrome).
 This project is currently under development and has Melissa as a dependancy.

 Check out our [wiki](https://github.com/Melissa-AI/Melissa-Core/wiki), where we have installation and configuration instructions for Melissa, usage guide as well as relevant documentation.
+Credits to [Nakul Saxena](http://nakulsaxena.in) for designing and developing this awesome interface.

 ### Installation of Melisandre